 Julia Scott is an award-winning journalist, essayist and radio producer whose work has been featured in Best American Science Writing and on Good Morning America.
 Scott’s stories have appeared in the New York Times Magazine, Nautilus, The Walrus, Modern Farmer, San Francisco Magazine, Salon, and on radio shows like PRI’s The World, Marketplace and the BBC World Service.
 Born and raised in Montreal, she now lives in Oakland.

-Hanna Lee is a recent Ryerson journalism grad and an intern at The Logic.
+Hanna Lee is a recent Ryerson journalism grad and a former intern at The Logic.
 She has done fact-checking and copy-editing work with This Magazine and The Walrus.
 She has also worked at REEL CANADA, a Toronto-based film non-profit.

 Caroline Mercer is a Master of Journalism student and an intern at The Logic.
 She has written for the Canadian Medical Association Journal and was the recipient of Carleton University’s Political Reporting Award for 2018.
 She started her career as a communications associate at GALE, a digital marketing firm.